John K. Marshall

 John continued his documentary record of Ju/’hoansi, directing his final shoot in 2000.
 A Kalahari Family(2002), his epic six-hour series, tells the story of the Ju/’hoansi from 1950-2000 and charts John’s evolution from filmmaker to activist.
 John continued his advocacy work until shortly before his death in 2005.
 His legacy – both in film and in the Ju/’hoan community – lives on.

 Guide to the John Marshall Ju/’hoan Bushman Film and Video Collection, 1950 – 2000 at the Smithsonian (PDF)

 Smithsonian’s web exhibition on the John Marshall Ju/’hoan Bushman Film and Video Collection

-Press Release: 2009 inscriptions to the Memory of the World Register
+Official entry on the UNESCO Memory of the World Register (inscribed 2009)

 Incomplete / Unreleased:

 You Are The Problem, a film about a conference on Black Power